jvalentino/example-java-maven-jenkins-declarative/README.md

-# Using a Scripted Pipeline to deliver Java Libraries with Maven
+# Using a Declarative Pipeline to deliver Java Libraries with Maven

 Prerequisites